yairm210/Unciv/docs/Other/Miscellaneous-JSON-files.md

 The number is the amount of tiles between two cities, not counting the tiles the cities are on. e.g. "C__C", where "C" is a tile with a city and "_" is a tile without a city, has a distance of 2.
 First constant is for cities on the same landmass, the second is for cities on different continents.
-[^E]: NaturalWonderGenerator uses these to determine the number of Natural Wonders to spawn for a given map size
+[^E]: NaturalWonderGenerator uses these to determine the number of Natural Wonders to spawn for a given map size.
+The number scales linearly with map radius: #wonders = radius * naturalWonderCountMultiplier + naturalWonderCountAddedConstant.
+The defaults effectively mean Tiny - 1, Small - 2, Medium - 3, Large - 4, Huge - 5, Custom radius >=109 - all G&K wonders.
 [^F]: MapGenerator.spreadAncientRuins: number of ruins = suitable tile count * this
-[^G]: MapGenerator.spawnIce: spawn Ice where T < this, with T calculated from temperatureExtremeness, latitude and perlin noise.
 [^H]: MapGenerator.spawnLakesAndCoasts: Water bodies up to this tile count become Lakes
 [^I]: RiverGenerator: river frequency and length bounds